alphagov/govuk-developer-docs/source/manual/pact-broker.html.md

 GDS API Adapters is really a proxy for real "consumer" apps, like Whitehall.
 We have [a set of shared stubs](https://github.com/alphagov/gds-api-adapters/tree/master/lib/gds_api/test_helpers) that are used to test GDS API Adapters with each app - ensuring they are in sync.
 GDS API Adapters can then do "proper contract testing" on behalf of all the apps that use it.

-## Accessing and logging on

-The application is open to the internet with no authentication for read requests.
-Write requests are restricted with HTTP basic auth.
-These credentials are exposed as environment variables to jobs on CI to enable them to publish pacts to the broker.

 ## About the app itself

 ### Codebase